ChrstphrHll/npc_gen/students/Caeleb Embrae.md

 ---
 # Caeleb Embrae
 ### Description
-- Tiefling Bard from Magmus Centerhold
+- Tiefling Bard from Aldercrown Empire
 - 2nd year Assault student in Fiesn
 - short straight dark red hair that's well kept, Aqua eyes, and Deep Blue skin
 - Is Skillful and Libidinous, and has Invention as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes